bloonsinthesky/academic-papers-and-presentations/README.md

 ## Working Papers and Other Presentations

 + Aguinis, H., **Ji, Y. H.**, & Ronda-Pupo, G. A. The gender gap in research productivity is narrowing but parity remains elusive: An allometric analysis.
-Under review at Journal of Management.
+Under review at *Journal of Management*.
 View [working paper](https://github.com/bloonsinthesky/academic-papers-and-presentations/raw/main/Gender%20Research%20Productivity%20v1.3.1.pdf)
-  + Uses ***allometric modeling*** on publication data
+  + Uses ***allometric modeling*** on research publication data

 + Social Network Analysis Company Presentation.
 View [slides](https://github.com/bloonsinthesky/academic-papers-and-presentations/raw/main/SNA%20Company%20presentation.pptx)
-  + These slides were created for presentation at a Finnish company from which I collected data for an ongoing project on social network analysis
+  + These slides were created for presentation at a Finnish company from which I collected data for an ongoing *Academy of Finland* project on social network analysis